deep-finder/tirfm-deepfinder/README.md

 You can also generate all your movie folders at once using the `--batch` option.
 For example:

-`edf_convert_tiff_to_h5 --batch path/to/movies/ --output path/to/outputs/ --make_subfolder`
+`edf_convert_tiff_to_h5 --batch path/to/movies/ --make_subfolder`

 where `path/to/movies/` contains movies folders (which in turn contains tiff files).
 The `--make_subfolder` option enable to put all tiff files in a `tiff/` subfolder; which is useful in batch mode.
 The `--batch` option enables to process multiple movie folders at once and work in the same way in all ExoDeepFinder commands.
 Define the `--batch` option with a path to a folder containing multiple movie folders, each one following the same structure.
 There should not be any non-movie folder in the `--batch` folder.
-All folder will be processed independently, as if given iteratively without the `--batch` option.
+All folders will be processed independently, as if given iteratively without the `--batch` option.
+In the `--output` argument, the string "{movie}" will be replaced by the movie folder, and "{movie.name}" will be replaced by its name.
+By default, the `--output` argument is `{movie}/movie.h5`, meaning the output file will be saved in the movie folder and named `movie.h5`.
+For example, if `--tiff` is `path/to/movie/`, the output will become `path/to/movie/movie.h5`.

 The above command will turn the following file structure: